 What is pulmonary fibrosis?

-Pulmonary fibrosis is a term that covers many different conditions that cause scar tissue to build up in your lungs.
+Pulmonary fibrosis is the end result of many different conditions that cause scar tissue to build up in your lungs and make breathing increasingly difficult.
+All types of pulmonary fibrosis are considered rare.

-This build-up of scar tissue, which makes your lungs stiff, is called fibrosis.
+- fibrosis: a build-up of scar tissue, which makes your lungs stiff

 Some types of pulmonary fibrosis have an identifiable cause.
-But for many types, a definite cause cannot be found.
+But for many types, a definite cause cannot be found, for example idiopathic pulmonary fibrosis.

 - idiopathic pulmonary fibrosis or IPF